radishland/radish/README.md

 </handle-input-demo>
 ```

-Handlers can be stacked, with the closest one handling the effects it can interpret.
+Handlers can be nested.
+The closest one handles effects it can interpret.

 ```ts
 import { signal, HandlerRegistry } from "radish";